MVS / VSE Sort Migrations

-You need to re-host, and eventually expand from, your legacy sort product operations when migrating to open systems.
+You need to re-host, and eventually expand upon, your legacy sort jobs when migrating to another platform.
 MVS (z/OS) and VSE JCL sort steps will not work in a Unix shell or Windows command line environment.
-Parm conversion will be necessary.

 - functional equivalence